BRRRR Loans: How the Two-Loan Financing Structure Works

 December 30, 2025

-“BRRRR loans” is a broad term investors use to describe the two-loan financing structure used in BRRRR projects: a short-term investment property loan to acquire and renovate the property (aka “hard money loan") followed by a long-term rental loan to refinance and hold it.
+BRRRR loan” is not a single loan product.
+Investors use the term to describe the two-loan financing sequence behind every BRRRR (Buy, Rehab, Rent, Refinance, Repeat) deal: a short-term hard money loan to acquire and renovate the property, followed by a long-term rental loan to refinance, hold it, and recover invested capital.

-What Are Brrrr Loans?
+What Are BRRRR Loans?

 BRRRR loans are not a single loan product.
 Instead, the term refers to the investment property loan structure used to finance BRRRR deals, which relies on two separate loans: